Why Do I Feel Restless? Symptoms And Treatment For Restlessness

 If you notice symptoms of a medical or mental health condition that can cause restlessness, like an anxiety disorder, PTSD, hyperthyroidism, restless leg syndrome, or ADHD, reach out to a medical doctor, such as a primary care physician or a psychiatrist.

-When you meet, you can discuss your concerns and ask for physical or psychological testing to determine the cause.
+When you meet with your doctor, you can discuss your concerns and ask for physical or psychological testing to determine the cause.
 Even if a doctor or therapist cannot decide on a diagnosis, they may be able to refer you to a specialist who can provide you with an adequate assessment and diagnosis.
 Since symptoms of physical and mental health conditions sometimes overlap, consulting with a professional can be vital.
 You may be able to determine if your restlessness is caused by a mental health condition or a physical health condition such as a movement disorder or rheumatoid arthritis.

-Log your feelings and symptoms
+Log how your symptoms make you feel

 Consider keeping a daily thought and feelings log in which you take brief notes on how you feel throughout the day.
 You can also include a number rating system for how restless you feel.
 Over time, you may reflect on your notes to determine if there are any patterns or identifiable causes of your restlessness.
 If so, these observations can be helpful to talk about with your doctor or therapist as you seek a solution.